 Vesting Acceleration.
-In the event we should experience a change in control, the following provisions are in effect for all outstanding awards under the 2016 Plan, unless provided otherwise in an award agreement entered into with the participant:
+In the event we should experience a change in control, the following provisions will be in effect for all outstanding awards under the 2016 Plan, unless provided otherwise in an award agreement entered into with the participant:

-- Each outstanding award may be assumed, substituted, replaced with a cash retention program that preserves the intrinsic value of the award and provides for subsequent payout in accordance with the same vesting schedule applicable to the award or otherwise continued in effect by the successor corporation. - To the extent an award is not so assumed, substituted, replaced or continued, the award will automatically accelerate in full (with performance-based awards to be determined with reference to actual performance attained as of the change in control). - The plan administrator has complete discretion to grant one or more awards which will vest upon a change in control or in the event the individual's service with us or the successor entity is terminated within a designated period following a change in control transaction in which those awards are assumed or otherwise continued in effect.
+- Each outstanding award may be assumed, substituted, replaced with a cash retention program that preserves the intrinsic value of the award and provides for subsequent payout in accordance with the same vesting schedule applicable to the award or otherwise continued in effect by the successor corporation. - To the extent an award is not so assumed, substituted, replaced or continued, the award generally will automatically accelerate in full (with performance-based award vesting to be determined with reference to actual performance attained as of the change in control). - The plan administrator has complete discretion to grant one or more awards which will vest upon a change in control, whether or not such award is to be assumed or otherwise continued, or in the event the individual's service with us or the successor entity is terminated within a designated period following a change in control transaction in which those awards are assumed or otherwise continued in effect.

-• Unless the plan administrator establishes a different definition for one or more awards, a change in control will be deemed to occur for purposes of the 2016 Plan in the event (a) we are acquired by merger or asset sale or (b) there occurs any transaction (or series of related transactions within the twenty-four (24)-month period ending with the most recent acquisition) pursuant to which any person or group of related persons becomes directly or indirectly the beneficial owner of securities possessing (or convertible into or exercisable for securities possessing) more than fifty percent (50%) of the total combined voting power of our outstanding securities or (c) there is a change in the majority of the board effected through one or more contested elections for board membership.
+• Unless the plan administrator establishes a different definition for one or more awards, a change in control will be deemed to occur for purposes of the 2016 Plan in the event (a) we are acquired by merger or asset sale or (b) there occurs any transaction (or series of related transactions within the twelve (12)-month period ending with the most recent acquisition) pursuant to which any person or group of related persons becomes directly or indirectly the beneficial owner of securities possessing (or convertible into or exercisable for securities possessing) more than fifty percent (50%) of the total combined voting power of our outstanding securities or (c) there is a change in the majority of the board effected through one or more contested elections for board membership.